Techplane20/FirstMCMod/README.md

 I'm also planning to make a Modrinth and/or Curseforge page at some point.

 # Can I contribute to this?
 Yes!
 All help is appreciated!
-You don't even need toadd any code, all ideas are welcome!
+You don't even need to add any code, all ideas are welcome!
 You can also contribute the normal way; forking this repo, then submitting a pull request.

 # Future goals and plans